redis/redis-doc/commands/eval.md

 script is much better.
 * When script effects replication is enabled, the controls about non deterministic functions are disabled.
-You can, for example, use the `TIME` or `SRANDMEMBMER` commands inside your scripts freely at any place.
+You can, for example, use the `TIME` or `SRANDMEMBER` commands inside your scripts freely at any place.
 * The Lua PRNG in this mode is seeded randomly at every call.

 In order to enable script effects replication, you need to issue the